-The equity method and are recognized initially at cost.
+Investments in associates one accounted for using the equity method and are recognized initially at cost.
 The cost of the investment includes transaction costs.
 The carrying amount of the investment in associates includes goodwill arising from the acquisition less any accumulated impairment losses.